Tshepo45/Mobile-First/README.md

 - [📝 License](#license)

 # 📖<a name="Portfolio Mobile First"></a>
-Portfolio-Mobile-Finish project that use different elements like Html,Css,Git and Github without additional coding.
+Portfolio-Mobile-First project that use different elements like Html,Css,Git and Github without additional coding.

 ## 🛠 Built With
 Html Css